'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 Connecticut

+Connecticut has lowest test positivity rate in the US — a remarkable 0.8% as of Tuesday.
+That means of all the Covid-19 diagnostic tests performed, only 0.8% turn out to be positive.

+Most other states have test positivity rates higher than 5%, which is above the World Health Organization’s recommended threshold for reopening.

-Connecticut has consistently had one of the lowest rates of transmission (R numbers) of any state in the country.
-An R number represents how many people each infected person is likely to go on and infect, on average.
+Connecticut has also maintained some of the lowest rates of transmission (R numbers) in the country.
+An R number represents how many people each infected person, on average, is likely to go on and infect.

-Connecticut has an R number of about 0.90.
+Connecticut has kept its R number under 1.0 for more than three months, from April 3 through at least July 20.
 That means fewer and fewer people are getting infected in the state.

-And the number of new deaths has plummeted since April 26, when the seven-day average of daily deaths was 113.
-That number has stayed below 5 every day since July 2, according to data from Johns Hopkins University.

 How they tried to get their numbers down: